fmaguire/mag_sim_paper/manuscript.md

 ### Comparisons of Rates of Loss

-We combined the performance metrics for Figs. @fig:plasmids, @fig:gis, @fig:AMRGenePercentRecoveryStageContext, and @fig:VFGenePercentRecoveryStageCombined to compare the rates of loss of different components (see Fig. [S4](#fig:rateofloss)).
+We combined the performance metrics for Figs. @fig:plasmids, @fig:gis, @fig:AMRGenePercentRecoveryStageContext, and @fig:VFGenePercentRecoveryStageCombined to compare the rates of loss of different components (see Fig. [S5](#fig:rateofloss)).
 This highlighted that genomic components (GIs and plasmids) and plasmids in particular are lost at a disproportionately higher rate than individual gene types during MAG recovery.
+This also emphasises that better metagenomic assembly doesn't necessarily result in better binning of GIs and plasmids.
 Moreover, by analysing the distribution of our synthetically generated reads to chromosomes, genomic islands and plasmids, we found that the coverage of our synthetic metagenome reads achieved >96% on average across all reference genomes.
 Plasmids had the highest coverage and sequencing depth (98.4%) while GIs had the lowest (95.8%), however GIs and plasmids exhibited a higher variability in coverage and depth.
 (Fig. @fig:avgcoverage and Sup.
 Fig. [S5] @fig:DepthBySpp and [S6] @fig:PerBaseDepthBySpp)

 ![Average Coverage By Genomic Region.
 The average coverage of our synthetic reads to their source genome is plotted by their genomic region.
 Chromosome (blue) and GI (green) exihibited a similar average coverage of ~96.5%.
 Plasmids (orange) had a higher average coverage at ~98%.
 The per-genome coverage variability of plasmids and GI is higher than chromosomes.
 Diamond dot indicates the mean coverage of a region and black dots indicates outliers.](images/AvgCoverage.png){#fig:avgcoverage}